 Five Days and Five Great Adventures in Sedona

-Don’t make the mistake of just staying in Sedona for a night or two, three to five days is the time needed to see Sedona and the Grand Canyon.
-The Red Rock Country has daily activities for pet owners that can be enjoyed any time of year.
-This five-day itinerary is provided courtesy of the El Portal Luxury Inn:
+Don’t make the mistake of taking a trip to Sedona for a night or two, three to five days is the time needed to see Sedona and the Grand Canyon.
+The Red Rock Country has numerous activities for pet owners that can be enjoyed anytime of year.
+This five-day itinerary of Sedona adventures is provided courtesy of the El Portal Sedona Hotel.

-Day One: Arrive at El Portal Luxury Inn
+Day One: Arrive at El Portal Sedona Hotel

-The El Portal Luxury Inn is located in the heart of the Historic Arts District.
+The El Portal Sedona Hotel is located in the heart of the Historic Arts District.
 Here at El Portal, we don’t just hand you a key, we welcome you to our home, where you are no longer strangers.
 El Portal is a unique lodging experience; it is not a large resort, nor your typical bed and breakfast.

 El Portal is a great place to bring your pets.
 We were one of the first pet friendly hotels in Sedona, and we truly welcome you and your pet.
 The Inn is a short stroll away from Oak Creek Canyon where pet owners can spend quality time with their furry friends along the cool water.

 The Grand Canyon is considered to be one of the most impressive natural splendors in the world.
 With nearly two billion years’ worth of history written into the layer after layer of rock, the Grand Canyon is as breathtaking as it is popular.
 Scenic overlooks are accessible both on foot and by car.
 Although there are multiple entrances, the North Rim holds a Grand Canyon bridle trail for dogs to walk along that is 2.7 miles each way.
 Leashed dogs are allowed on any paved rim trail, providing ample opportunities for pets and their owners to explore the Grand Canyon with ease.